 I have filipina fiance.she went to indonesia and went back to philippines.what she need to do like visa for second time back to indonesia?

 Hi Anton, Will your wife stay home once you are married or will she get a job?
 You should apply now for her to have an "ikut suami" visa if she does not plan to work (easier and cheaper to get) or a Kitas work visa sponsored by her company if she will work in Indonesia.
 Both require much paperwork, so make sure your fiance has the proper documents for the visa before she leaves the Philippines.
 Check the Indonesian embassy for details.
 You must reapply for it every year she lives in Indonesia, but it is easier the next time.
 Sorry to say but I think she will have to get another two-month tourist visa to get back into Indonesia while you wait for your marriage.
 You may also have to marry before her tourist visa runs out or she will have to leave again.
 Hopefully you will have no "jam karet" with the papers and it will work out for you.I hope this helps.
-Best of luck! about 8 years ago
+Best of luck! over 9 years ago

 Thailand almost 10 years ago